hofstadter-io/hof/docs/content/getting-started/code-generation.md

 ## Controlling Code Generation

-The `-T` flag has a flexible format so you can control how the input data and schemas are joined with templates and written to files
+You can control how input data and schemas are combined with templates and written to files by using the flexible format of the `-T` flag for code generation.